 - Lose weight if you are overweight or obese.
 This will help control your blood glucose level, as well as your blood pressure and cholesterol.

-- Eat a healthy, balanced diet that’s low in fat, salt and sugar.
+- Eat a healthy, balanced diet that's low in fat, salt and sugar.
+A low GI diet is great for reducing sugar levels in diabetes, and tasty too.

 Without taking these measures, you are putting yourself at an increased risk of health problems, which could force you to change your lifestyle entirely.